-Roscoe CISD feels that there is a direct correlation between student appearance, attitude, and student performance.
+Roscoe Collegiate High School feels that there is a direct correlation between student appearance, attitude, and student performance.
 Clothing that is too casual or distracting has an adverse effect on learning.
+Modesty is key, as the district's dress and grooming standards are established to prevent disruption, teach grooming and hygiene expectations, and increase safety and learning.

-We also believe that the dress code should prepare the student for the rules of dressing in the work place in the future.
+We also believe that the dress code should prepare the student for the rules of dressing in the workplace in the future.
 At school activities dress must be appropriate to the occasion.
-Those not dressed appropriately may be asked to leave.
+Those not dressed appropriately may be asked to leave, call for a change of clothing, or will be given clothing to change into for the day.

 The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:

-Tops, blouses, shirts, dress:
+Tops, Blouses, Shirts, Dress

-- No see-through blouses, shirts or dresses will be worn - Tank tops or V-neck sweaters may only be worn with a shirt underneath.

-• No sundresses, spaghetti strap tops, halter tops, strapless or low cut tops will be worn without a shirt underneath.

-• No inappropriate sleeveless tops (large or gaping armholes) will be worn without a shirt underneath.

-- No cleavage will be visible. - Proper undergarments must be worn at all times and at any time should not be visible.
+- No see-through blouses, shirts or dresses will be worn - Tank tops can only be worn as an undershirt - No sundresses, spaghetti strap tops, halter tops, crop tops, strapless or low cut tops will be worn without a shirt underneath - No sleeveless tops with large or gaping armholes will be worn without a shirt underneath - No revealing low cut tops, shirts, blouses, or dresses - Shirts must cover midriff at all times - No oversized (hanging off the shoulder) tops, blouses, shirts, or dresses will be worn

-• Shirts must be long enough to cover the midriff, when seated and when arms are raised overhead.

-• All girls' shirttails will be an appropriate length.

-Shorts, pants, skirts, and dresses:
+Shorts, Pants, Skirts, and Dresses

-Bottoms of shorts, dresses, or skirts must extend 6 or fewer inches from the bottom of the outside hem of the garment to the knee while the student is in an upright kneeling position.
-Slits in skirts will be measured from the top of the slit.

-No biker or tight fitting spandex type shorts, cut offs, or non-hemmed shorts will be worn.

-• No boxer shorts or inappropriate wind shorts will be worn
+- Shorts, dresses, or skirts must extend beyond the tips of fingers when arms are relaxed at the shoulder - Slits in skirts will need to start from below the fingertip - No biker or tight fitting spandex type shorts - No boxer shorts or inappropriate wind shorts will be worn - Pajama pants are prohibited.
+Excessively loose clothing that results in sagging are prohibited

-• Pajama pants are prohibited.
-Excessively loose clothing that results in sagging are prohibited.
-Pants will fit in the waist, length and seat.
+- Pants will fit in the waist, length and seat.
 Belts, when needed, should fit around the waist or must be worn appropriately.

-Hair:

-- Should be clean and neatly groomed. - Should be away from the face for proper vision.

-Miscellaneous:
+Excessively loose clothing that results in sagging are prohibited - Tights/Leggings can be worn but must have a shirt or blouse that is fingertip length over the leggings - Holes in pants and shorts need to be below the fingertips unless the holes are patched

+Miscellaneous